Buddha Day

 “I am superior in this world” means, so far in this world there is no scholar who did research and analysis about the suffering and way of getting out from it, other than Buddha himself.
 Therefore, he is superior.

 When he was born, deva and humans offered rain of flowers and rinsed him.
-Since then, to commemorate that incident, Buddhists would hold a Buddha Bathing Ceremony on the birthday of the Buddha to express the people's celebration of the birth of the Buddha and their need and respect for the Buddha's teachings.
+Buddhists would hold a Buddha Bathing Ceremony on the birthday of the Buddha to express the people's celebration of the birth of the Buddha and their need and respect for the Buddha's teachings.
 Make a vow to learn Buddhism and protect Dharma and pray for purity and good fortune.

-The Festival celebrates the birth of Buddha and the diversity of our multicultural and multi-faith society, through a curated programme offering traditional Buddhist Ceremonies, and activations, music, performances, spiritual wellbeing puja, and blessing ceremonies.
+The Festival celebrates the birth of Buddha and the diversity of our multicultural and multi-faith society, through a curated programme offering traditional Buddhist Ceremonies, and activations, music, spiritual wellbeing puja, and blessing ceremonies.
 We will pray for peace and harmony in our lives and on Earth.
-May Buddha bless everyone and keep them healthy and safe.

 -Bathing of the Buddha Dharma Service